frank-xwang/InstanceDiffusion/README.md

 The JSON file `input_json` specifies text prompts and location conditions for generating images, with several demo JSON files available under the `demos` directory.
 The `num_images` parameter indicates how many images to generate.
 The `mis` setting adjusts the proportion of timesteps utilizing multi-instance sampler, recommended to be below 0.4.
 A higher `mis` value can decrease information leakage between instances and improve image quality, but may also slow the generation process.
+Adjusting `alpha` modifies the fraction of timesteps using instance-level conditions, where a higher `alpha` ensures better adherence to location conditions at the potential cost of image quality, there is a trade-off.
 The SDXL refiner is activated if the `cascade_strength` is larger than 0.
-Note: The SDXL-Refiner was not employed for quantitative evaluations in the paper, but we recently found that it can improve the image generation quality.
+Note: The SDXL-Refiner was NOT employed for quantitative evaluations in the paper, but we recently found that it can improve the image generation quality.
-Adjusting `alpha` modifies the fraction of timesteps using instance-level conditions, where a higher `alpha` ensures better adherence to location conditions at the potential cost of image quality, there is a trade-off.

 Our implementation supports Flash/Math/MemEfficient attention, utilizing PyTorch's `torch.backends.cuda.sdp_kernel`.
 To disable it, simply set `efficient_attention: False` in the configuration `.yaml` file.

 The bounding box should follow the format [xmin, ymin, width, height].
 The mask is expected in RLE (Run-Length Encoding) format.
-Scribbles should be specified as [[x1, y1],..., [x20, y20]], and a point is denoted by [x, y].
+Scribbles should be specified as [[x1, y1],..., [x20, y20]] and can have duplicated points, and a point is denoted by [x, y].